-In addition, when a need for IN has been identified and a class member is being terminated from existing EHH services where the class member's LDH region does not have a provider for IN services on the date that the notice of denial has been sent, the class member must be immediately referred to the CRT.
+In addition, when a class member is being terminated from existing EHH services where the class member's LDH region does not have a provider for IN services on the date that the notice of denial has been sent, the class member must be immediately referred to the CRT via an e-mail to crisisresponseteam@la.gov.
 In such situations, a reasonable effort includes a reevaluation of whether or not the class member should have been found eligible for EHH services.